 Of families who pay for summer programs, the average weekly reported cost is $288 per child per week.

-In 2014, only one in six youth eligible for the federal Summer Food Service Program received these subsidized meals during the summer, leaving millions of dollars in federal funding on the table and many young people to needlessly go hungry when school is not in session.
+In 2016, only 1 in 7 youth eligible for the federal Summer Food Service Program received these subsidized meals during the summer, leaving millions of dollars in federal funding on the table and many young people to needlessly go hungry when school is not in session.

 Minority children gain weight up to twice as fast during the unstable months of the summer as during the school year.